 Governance

-Our Chair of Governors is Peter Ullyatt
+Our Chair of Governors is Rosemary Leo

 Governors act as the school’s 'critical friend'.
 We are there to support the headteacher so that she can set the school's direction and stay focused on it.
 We establish the school's vision, which we use to help our strategic thinking.
 Taking our lead from Mrs. Carlton the governors think about how the school looks, whether we need new buildings and how to maintain the ones we have.
 Governors must check that the budget makes sense, adds up, and isn't overspent —and we also try to allocate money towards projects that will develop the school.